Gram098/CSE471Proj1/README.md

 ```

 The actual score file used to make my Final Selection is named FinalSelection.score inside the "Synthie" folder.
+The actual score file used to make my 15 second Effects Component Shorter Piece is named "EffectsComponentShorterPiece.score" inside the "Synthie" folder

 # Sequencer Component:
 The sequencer component is simular to the Synthesizer component from Step 5.
 It generates notes, instruments, and effects.
 It parses the score file and creates a "CNote" object for each effect or note.
 Those CNote objects either set their "m_soundRecording" to the sample's sound source, or set their "m_fuzz_intensity" to the intensity provided.
 Every frame, the "Generate()" function is called in the sequencer and it runs a loop that calls every "Generate()" function for each instrument.
 These will all be "CRecordingInstrument"s.